carlos-santiago-2017/InsideTheMachine/README.md

 # 	* [Refining the File-Clerk Model](https://github.com/c4arl0s/InsideTheMachine#2-basic-computing-concepts)

+All computers operate.

+Example

+1. obtain two numbers to be added (the input operands) from the data storage.
+2. Add the numbers.
+3. Place the results back into data storage.

+Those three steps are carried out billions of times per second on a modern CPU.

+To return to our File-clerck analogy, a computer is like a file clerck who sits at his desk all day waiting for messages from his boss.
+Eventually, the boss sends him a message telling him a message telling him to perform a calculation, and where in his personal filling cabinet the necessary numbers are located.
+So the clerk first retrieves the numbers from his filing cabinet, then performs the calculation, and finally places the result back into the filing cabinet.
+It is boring, mindless, repetitive task that is repeated endlessly, day in day out, which is precisely why we have invented a machine that can do it efficiently and not complain.

 # - [The Register File](https://github.com/c4arl0s/InsideTheMachine#2-basic-computing-concepts)
 # - [RAM: When Registers Alone Won’t Cut It](https://github.com/c4arl0s/InsideTheMachine#2-basic-computing-concepts)
 # 	* [The File-Clerk Model Revisited and Expanded](https://github.com/c4arl0s/InsideTheMachine#2-basic-computing-concepts)